dk14/marlowe-wolfram-webdoc/README.md

 You can also trivially serve ./docs folder as a website, just make sure that your path is <domain>/marlowe-wolfram-webdoc/ and that wasm files mime type is "application/wasm"

-It is also served as webpage
+It is also served as Github Pages: https://dk14.github.io/marlowe-wolfram-webdoc/eurocall
-https://dk14.github.io/marlowe-wolfram-webdoc/eurocall

 If you see deceptive website warning: press details -> proceed.